Energy saving tips for your home

 Signing up to a smart plan gives you the flexibility to use your electricity at times when it costs you less.
 And you can monitor your daily usage and set your spend goals so you’ll be alerted when you’re about to go over your target.

-Visit our Smart Plans page or our Find a Plan page for more information.
+Visit our smart plans page or our plan finder tool for more information.

 For a detailed guide on adopting smart home technology, see our Ultimate Guide to Smart Homes in Ireland.